Gauged Gromov-Witten theory for small spheres: Introduction

-The moduli space of vortices has a holomorphic description, which gives an easier method of defining virtual fundamental classes since in algebraic geometry it is not necessary to achieve transversality.
-Suppose that $G$ is the complexification of $K$ and $X$ is a smooth projective $G$-variety.
-A gauged holomorphic map $(A,u)$ corresponds to a holomorphic structure on the $G$-bundle associated to $P$ together with a holomorphic section of $P(X)$, or equivalently, a holomorphic map to the {\em quotient stack} $X/G$.
-By a result of Mundet \cite{mund:corr}, a datum $(A,u)$ is a vortex iff the corresponding holomorphic pair $(P,u)$ satisfies a stability condition generalizing that for stable pairs.
-We denote by $\ol{\M}_n(\Sigma,X)$ the moduli stack of semistable gauged maps.
-If all semistable gauged maps have finite stabilizer then this is a Deligne-Mumford stack whose underlying coarse moduli space is $\ol{M}_n(\Sigma,X)$.
-The machinery of Behrend-Fantechi \cite{bf:in} applies in this case to construct virtual fundamental classes and the {\em gauged Gromov-Witten invariants} (for a fixed curve) are defined as pairings with this class.
+The necessary virtual fundamental cycles are more easily defined for algebraic targets.
+Let $G$ be the complexification of $K$ and suppose that $X$ is a smooth projectively-embedded $G$-variety.
+If $P \to \Sigma$ is a principal $K$-bundle then any connection $A$ on $P$ defines a holomorphic structure on the $G$-bundle $P(G) = P \times_K G$ associated to $P$.
+If $u$ is a holomorphic section of the associated $X$ bundle $P(X) = P(G) \times_G X$ then the pair $(P(G),u)$ is by definition a morphism from $\Sigma$ to the {\em quotient stack} $X/G$.
+By Mundet's correspondence, \cite{mund:corr}, an irreducible pair $(A,u)$ is complex-gauge-equivalent to a vortex iff the corresponding holomorphic pair $(P(G),u)$ satisfies a semistability condition generalizing Mumford-Seshadri semistability for vector bundles on curves.
+As before, allowing bubbling in the fibers gives rise to a {\em moduli stack} $\ol{\M}_n^G(\Sigma,X)$, compact once the homology class is fixed.
+If semistable gauged maps have finite stabilizer then $\ol{\M}_n^G(\Sigma,X)$ is a Deligne-Mumford stack whose underlying coarse moduli space is homeomorphic to $\ol{M}_n^K(\Sigma,X)$.
+The machinery of Behrend-Fantechi \cite{bf:in} yields virtual fundamental classes and the desired invariants.

+The choice of area form gives rise a one-parameter family of Mundet semistability conditions.
+In order to study the dependence of the gauged Gromov-Witten invariants on this choice we introduce a real parameter $\rho$ and say that a {\em $\rho$-vortex} is a pair $(A,u)$ satisfying the vortex equations with area form $\rho \Vol_\Sigma$, or $\rho$-semistable if it is Mundet semistable with this choice.
+Let $\ol{M}_n(\P^1) := \ol{M}_{0,n}(\P^1,[\P^1])$ be the Fulton-MacPherson moduli space of stable maps to $\P^1$ of homology class $[\P^1]$.
+The {\em gauged Gromov-Witten invariants}